iqfareez/website/data/authors/default.md

 **KLezcar** | Feb 2018 - May 2018

 - Operation crew for car rental company in Puchong branch.
 - Responsible for the upkeep of a fleet of vehicles.
-This includes oil changes, tire balancing, and other routine maintenance.
+This includes oil changes, tire balancing, and other routine maintenances.
 - Work with customers to help them choose the right car for their needs and budget.

 ## Involvements